U.S. Route 460

 US 460 is a major east–west highway in Virginia.
 It is a major thoroughfare through southern Hampton Roads and connects the area to Petersburg.
 US 460 connects Lynchburg to Roanoke.
-US 460 is paired with US 221 between Bedford and Roanoke and with US 11 between Salem and Christiansburg.
+US 460 is paired with US 221 between Bedford and Roanoke and with I-81 between Salem and Christiansburg.
 It is also the primary east–west roadway in the northern part of Southwest Virginia between Christiansburg and the Kentucky border; several miles near Bluefield pass through West Virginia.

 Route description

 Kentucky

 US 460 now begins when it splits from US 60 a few miles east of downtown Frankfort.
 It is a winding two-lane highway with no shoulders and intersects US 62 and I-75 at Georgetown.
 It proceeds to Paris, where it serves as the town's "Main Street" and intersects US 27 and US 68.
 The next major intersection is with I-64 in Mount Sterling.
 It proceeds through Frenchburg and West Liberty.
 In Salyersville, the Mountain Parkway ends by merging onto it.
 It is a 3-lane highway for 14 miles and then it merges with US 23 in Paintsville.
 US 460 East follows US-23 South through Prestonsburg and Pikeville.
 The route enters the southwestern part of Virginia.